jadijadi/gittutorial/all-notes-from-tutorial.md

 10. **Cloning a Remote Repository**

-    remote is a reference to a repository on a server, like github or gitlab, or even another machine.
+    Remote is a reference to a repository on a server, like github or gitlab, or even another machine.
 If you clone a repository from GitHub, Git automatically creates a remote reference called origin.

-    origin is the default name given to a remote repository when you clone a project.
+    Origin is the default name given to a remote repository when you clone a project.
 It acts as a shortcut to refer to the original repository's URL, so you don’t have to type the full address every time.